kaveeapiit/TechBuy-laravel/AZURE_DEPLOYMENT_GUIDE.md

 ### Step 16: Generate Application Key

+⚠️ **If you encounter a "Please provide a valid cache path" error, use the alternative method below.**

+**Method 1: Standard Approach**
 1. In App Service, go to "Console" (under Development Tools)
 2. Navigate to your app directory:
     ```bash